 - Failure to interpret and respond to plaintiff's laboratory results, low blood pressures, dizziness, and anemia

-- Failure to order appropriate blood transfusion
+- Failure to order an appropriate blood transfusion

 - Failure to manage plaintiff as a high-risk patient